ufal/npfl138/tasks/sequence_classification.md

 #### Examples: sequence_classification_examples

-The goal of this assignment is to introduce recurrent neural networks, show their convergence speed, and illustrate exploding gradient issue.
+The goal of this assignment is to introduce recurrent neural networks, show their convergence speed, and illustrate the exploding gradient issue.
 The network should process sequences of 50 small integers and compute parity for each prefix of the sequence.
 The inputs are either 0/1, or vectors with one-hot representation of small integer.